stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 TL;DR: Before accessing individual coefficients of an Eigen type, use `to_ref()` to make sure it's a type that's safe to access by coefficient.

-In the Stan math library we allow functions to accept eigen expressions.
+In the Stan math library we allow functions to accept Eigen expressions.
 This is rather nice as for instance the code

 ```cpp
 Eigen::MatrixXd x = multiply(add(A, multiply(B, C)), add(D, E));